LovesWorking/react-native-react-query-devtools/README.md

 # React Query Dev Tools (React Native)

-  # Please use version 1.1.1 with expo or if using react-native-cli please use 1.1.0.
+  # Please use the latest version with expo or if using react-native-cli please use 1.1.0.
   ![rn-dev-tools-hq](https://github.com/LovesWorking/LovesWorking/assets/111514077/3c6a2d9f-1320-48cc-92f3-affe02f877ea)

 ## Introduction